RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 ### Prerequisites

-1. For the following I assume that RetroPi was installed and is running with other controls (like keyboard, joystick etc.).
+1. For the following I assume that RetroPie was installed and is running with other controls (like keyboard, joystick etc.).
 I followed the excellent tutorial http://supernintendopi.wordpress.com/2013/01/23/an-a-to-z-beginners-guide-to-installing-retropie-on-a-raspberry-pi/  for this (using the “RetroPie Project SD Card Image”).

 2. You have a Raspberry Pi 3 or for Raspberry Pi 2 and below, you need a Bluetooth dongle (sometimes called Bluetooth adapter).
 For a list of dongles known to work with Raspberry Pi see http://elinux.org/RPi_USB_Bluetooth_adapters#Working_Bluetooth_adapters ).

 I can confirm putting the Bluetooth adapter into a USB 2.0 powered hub works.
 Your results may vary though depending on your hardware.

-Its important to update RetroPie to the latest version to avoid problems later down in the tutorial.
+It's important to update RetroPie to the latest version to avoid problems later down in the tutorial.
 Type the following into the command line:

 ```shell
 cd RetroPie-Setup/